This is your one-stop shop for understanding the how, what, where and why of your industry placement. Please read each section carefully.

 For this reason, you must enter the host's title, name and contact email address correctly.

 All students undertaking an internship for credit are covered by the University of Melbourne's insurance for the duration of their internship in Australia.
-The Student Enrichment Officer will confirm the details that you provide with the host and provide them with details of the University's insurance coverage.
+The internship coordinator will confirm the details that you provide with the host and provide them with details of the University's insurance coverage.

 If you are undertaking your internship interstate or overseas, you must also complete the University's online comprehensive travel insurance application at least 7 working days prior to your departure.

-If the dates of your internship change, you must notify the Student Enrichment Officer as the dates need to be recorded accurately for insurance purposes.
+If the dates of your internship change, you must notify the internship coordinator as the dates need to be recorded accurately for insurance purposes.

 6. Approval of your placement.